A master’s degree for more career options

 For more information, please see the Graduate Bulletin.

 All applicants for the English graduate programs must submit

 - a résumé or C.V.

 - and official transcripts from all colleges and universities attended.

-Applicants should have a GPA of 3.0 or higher on their last 60 credit hours of undergraduate English.
+- For either program, applicants should have a GPA of 3.0 or higher on their last 60 credit hours of undergraduate work.
 Students who have a GPA below 3.0 but above 2.7 may be admitted to the program on a probationary basis.

-Important: Students who have fewer than 24 semester hours of undergraduate credit in English will need to complete additional work to establish a background for graduate study.
+- Students who have fewer semester hours of undergraduate credit in English than required may still apply but will need to complete coursework to establish a background for graduate study.

 Graduate minors in English and creative writing

 Students pursuing a graduate degree outside the Department of English and Creative Writing may choose to pair their degree with a nine-hour minor in either English or creative writing.